 12 - Responsible consumption and production: ensuring sustainable production and consumption patterns.

-14 - Life in water: conservation and sustainable use of the oceans, seas and marine resources for sustainable development.
+14 - Life in the water: conservation and sustainable use of oceans, seas and marine resources for sustainable development.

 Abundance Brazil: abundance and sustainable development